jonkatz2/jonkatz2.github.io/_posts/2016-05-13-Web-scraping-with-R.md

 ## [20] "http://www.zillow.com/homes/for_sale/VT/58_rid/any_days/45.537137,-69.062805,42.187829,-75.846863_rect/7_zm/20_p/"
 ```

 Next I use a line from the demo script to scrape each of these URLs.
-Since I've now got 20 urls I go ahead and define a quick function to do the scraping, then I run the function in an `lapply` loop.
+Since I've now got 20 urls I go ahead and define a quick function to do the scraping.
+The function is really just an `lapply` loop.

 ```r